Genus Two Quasi-Siegel Modular Forms and Gromov-Witten Theory of Toric Calabi-Yau Threefolds: Differential rings of quasi-modular and quasi-Jacobi forms for genus two

 We remark that sections of the lifts to $\mathcal{H}$ of the above vector bundles on $S$ are by definition well behaved under transformations by the modular group.
 It is the local frame, naturally singled out from the monodromy weight filtration, which ruins the coordinates presentations of the $\Gamma$-invariant sections of the vector bundles.\\

-The above algebraic definition given in Definition \ref{dfnalgebraicdefinition} and the analytic one in Definition \ref{dfnanalyticdefinition} provide different perspectives of weakly holomorphic quasi-modular forms, and we shall work with both throughout this paper.
+The above algebraic definition given in Definition \ref{dfnalgebraicdefinition} and the analytic one in Definition \ref{dfnanalyticdefinition} provide different perspectives on the weakly holomorphic quasi-modular forms, and we shall work with both throughout this paper.

 \begin{ex}

 A weakly holomorphic quasi-modular form with $m=0$ is a weakly holomorphic vector-valued modular form.
 For example, a section of the $\underline{\omega}$ is a vector-valued modular form with $k=1,m=0$.